-Lawn Prunella is a non-native, invasive perennial forb growing on short, decumbent to semi-erect stems growing from 3 to 6 inches feet high on 4-angled stems.
+Lawn Prunella is a non-native, invasive perennial forb growing on short, decumbent to semi-erect stems growing from 3 to 6 inches high on 4-angled stems.
 Stems usually have long white hair, particularly on the stem angles.
 Branching can occur but is usually restricted to within the inflorescence.
 It is a European cousin of our native Heal-all, P. vulgaris subsp. lanceolata.

 The leaves are opposite, sparse, stalked, with hair on the undersides and on the stalk.
 Basal leaves are on longer stalks and are more ovate, with broadly rounded tips.
 Stem leaves are more oblong to lanceolate, up to 1-1/2 inches long and 3/4 inches wide, with a bluntly pointed tip.
-Margins of all leaves have shallowly scalloped.
+Margins of all leaves are shallowly scalloped.
 Bases taper to a partial wing.
 The upper and lower surface is dotted with hair glands, the margins have fine hair and the paler underside has longer hair on the veins.